G4S's new chief pins hopes on cost cuts, developing markets

-LONDON (Reuters) - The new boss at G4S (GFS.L), the world’s biggest security group, will cut costs and push deeper into fast growing developing markets as he battles to restore the company’s image after a high profile staffing blunder at the 2012 Olympics.
+LONDON, June 6 (Reuters) - The new boss at G4S, the world’s biggest security group, will cut costs and push deeper into fast growing developing markets as he battles to restore the company’s image after a high profile staffing blunder at the 2012 Olympics.

 Ashley Almanza addressed G4S’s annual shareholder meeting on Thursday after a roller-coaster start to life at the company, becoming chief executive six days ago having only joined as chief financial officer last month.